-The RAISE Discretionary Grant program continues to fund planning and capital investments to upgrade American infrastructure such as roads, bridges, transit, rail, ports, or intermodal transportation.
+Landmark federal grants are funding planning and capital investments to upgrade American infrastructure such as roads, bridges, transit, rail, ports, or intermodal transportation.
 Since 2009, DOTs, transit agencies, and several other public agencies have received millions of dollars, and are poised to receive billions more from the Bipartisan Infrastructure Bill.

 While these grants are competitive, we’ve seen that using Big Data adds a unique level of measurable detail that offers advantages for both urban and rural areas.
 And these takeaways can apply to any grant application.